 As ever, just don’t forget your Rough Guide.

-To buy your copy of the Rough Guide to Xbox, head to the Microsoft Online Store.
+We are now giving away a free eBook of the Rough Guide to Xbox.
+If you want to buy a print copy, head to the Microsoft Online Store.
 All proceeds from the sales of the Rough Guide to Xbox will go to UK Charity SpecialEffect.

 Pyramids of Giza, Assassin’s Creed Origin’s